‘Women make better leaders than men’

 Who runs the world?

 Are women better leaders than men?
 Or is it wrong to pit men and women against each other?
 Stereotypically “feminine” characteristics can be strengths.
-Ardern’s compassion and vulnerability allowed her to connect with people after a terrorist atrocity.
+After the terrorist atrocity in New Zealand earlier this year, Prime Minister Jacinda Ardern’s compassion and vulnerability allowed her to connect with people.
 Would more male leaders benefit from following her example?

 Besides, are men and women really fundamentally different?
 Or are we just treated differently by society?
 Many neuroscientists argue that there is no such thing as a “female” or “male” brain, although new scientific evidence suggests that females have more “robust” brains than males from birth.